 The president emphasized that this is "not a political negotiation, [of which] there is no possibility."

 But he made it clear that there was room for leniency if the organization collaborated with authorities.

 "If they submit [to justice], by law they can receive some benefits depending on … what they deliver," the president said.

-The Urabeños, or Gaitanista Self-Defense Forces of Colombia (Autodefensas Gaitanistas de Colombia - AGC), as they call themselves, are Colombia's largest organized crime threat.
+The Gaitanistas, also known as the Gulf Clan, Urabeños, and Gaitanist Self-Defense Forces of Colombia (Autodefensas Gaitanistas de Colombia – AGC), are Colombia's largest organized crime threat.
 While they have been proposing negotiations with the government for at least two years to no avail, this is the first time they have offered to hand themselves in to authorities without a political dialogue, according to Attorney General's Office sources consulted by InSight Crime.

 On the day of Santos' declaration, an apparent video of Úsuga was circulated online, in which he seemingly confirmed his desire to surrender.

-(Video recording of Urabeños Commander-in-chief Dairo Antonio Úsuga, alias "Otoniel," August 2017.
+(Video recording of Gaitanistas Commander-in-chief Dairo Antonio Úsuga, alias "Otoniel," August 2017.
 C/o El Colombiano)